Graduate Programs

 For more graduate student resources view the Graduate Student Handbook.

-We are seeking M.S. and Ph.D. students to work on the following projects to begin in the Fall of 2023 in the Department of Earth and Atmospheric Sciences at Cornell University.
+We are seeking Ph.D. students to work on the following projects to begin in the Fall of 2025 in the Department of Earth and Atmospheric Sciences at Cornell University.
 Please contact the faculty listed below for more information.
-Details on applying to Cornell are available at https://gradschool.cornell.edu/admissions/
+Details on applying to Cornell are available at https://gradschool.cornell.edu/admissions

 Geospace science: Prof. David Hysell (dlh37@cornell.edu) is seeking multiple students to work on theory and observations of phenomena in the upper atmosphere and ionosphere related to space weather.
 Projects will involve the use of large international facilities as well as instruments made in our lab together with numerical simulations and forecast models.

-Volcanology, and remote sensing: Prof. Matt Pritchard (pritchard@cornell.edu) is looking for a Ph.D. student to work on an inter-disciplinary global synthesis of volcano remote sensing observations for the Earth and Venus.
+Volcanology and remote sensing: Prof. Matt Pritchard (pritchard@cornell.edu) is looking for a Ph.D. student to work on an inter-disciplinary project to study an active volcano in southern Chile and projects that synthesize volcano remote sensing observations for the Earth and Venus.